Keeping It Green

 LEED Certification defined

 Bardessono has an effective recycling and composting program.
 The goal, naturally, is to put as little material into the waste stream as possible.
 All planted areas are managed organically; vegetable food waste is composted in an “Earth Tub” and reused as organic compost for maintaining landscaped areas.
 The hotel utilizes organic and locally produced food products wherever and as often as possible.
-Bardessono has two gardens — one on site and one a few blocks away — Lucy’s Garden and Hill Family Estate Farm.
+Mere steps from the restaurant kitchen, Lucy’s onsite, certified organic garden yields daily inspiration and ingredients to the Liquid Artists behind the bar at Lucy, utilizing fresh herbs and garnishes to create hand-crafted libations.
 Fruits, vegetables, and meats for the restaurant are supplied by local organic purveyors.
 Paper products used at the hotel have a high recycled content.
 Dispensers for shower products are used to avoid the excessive waste of small plastic bottles provided by most hotels.
 The bath products are completely organic and handmade.
 Laundering is done using organic detergents and water saving methods.
 Housecleaning staff use only organic products.
 Electric and hybrid vehicles are used by the hotel to minimize air pollution.

 Hotel Management: Remington Hotels